Albuquerque is getting more and more great dining options. My top restaurant recommendations from my last few trips include:

 On my next trip, I want to visit Casa Rondena Winery at 733 Chavez Rd.
 NW. in Los Ranchos de Albuquerque.
 They are known for their Viogner white, their Cabernet Franc, their Syrah and a Meritage which is a blend of Merlot, Cabernet Franc and Cabernet Sauvignon.

 Los Poblanos Historic Inn & Organic Farm: This is a stunning property, set on 25 acres, north of downtown Albuquerque and Old Town at 4803 Rio Grande Blvd.
 NE., in an area known as Los Ranchos de Albuquerque.
-Their Merienda restaurant is open for breakfast (which is included in the room rate) and for dinner from Wednesday to Sunday.
+Their Campo restaurant is open for breakfast and for dinner from Wednesday to Sunday.
 The ingredients come from their farm and other local purveyors.
 Reservations are open to non-guests based on availability.
 There are special events plus cooking classes.
-Bon Appetit ranked it a Top 10 Hotel for Food Lover’s in America.
+Bon Appetit ranked it a Top 10 Hotel for Food Lover’s in America and in 2020 Chef Jonathan Perno was named a James Beard Award Semifinalist for Best Chef Southwest.

 The Grove Cafe & Market: Located at 600 Central Ave.
 SE just west of I-25, this is a popular local’s spot.
 Opened in 2006, they serve breakfast, lunch and brunch featuring ingredients by local farmers and artisans.
 It has a fun, casual atmosphere with both indoor and outdoor seating.
 They have a number of soups, salads, sandwiches, egg dishes and other breakfast items.
 I enjoyed a lunch of a frittata with seasonal vegetables, toast and a tasty fruit salad.